tytydraco/yessleep/out/My_daughter_has_been_doomscrolling_for_fourteen_hours.md

 —

-A few hours later, my wife and I decided to retire to our bedroom for the night and, seeing that Rebecca was still scrolling away on the couch, reminded her that her dinner was on the table.
+A few hours later, my wife and I decided to go upstairs for the night and, seeing that Rebecca was still scrolling away on the couch, reminded her that her dinner was on the table.

 Once again, our daughter just ignored us, as she continued to scroll away on her phone.
 Something that, after raising an eighteen year old daughter, I was very used to.

 But this time, something was different.
 This time, she was scrolling on a different phone.
 The old cracked phone I had found on the doorstep, to be precise.

-She's still using that old thing?
+*She's still using that old thing?
 Wonder what app was on there?
-Must be some game or social media thing.
-I thought to myself.
+Must be some game or social media thing.* I thought to myself.

 "Just remember to turn the lights out before you go to bed, Becca."
-My wife called down, before we retired to our bedroom for the night, to no reply.
+My wife called down, before we retired to our bedroom, to no reply.

 —